 Care in the hospice

-We admit over 250 people every year to our inpatient unit for symptom management or end of life care.
+We admit around 250 people every year to our inpatient unit for symptom management or end of life care.

 We have outpatient clinics at our Woodview Centre where we offer expert advice and support on your symptoms and your care.